-6.6.1 TCE Immunotoxicity
+6.5.1 TCE Immunotoxicity

-There is an extensive scientific literature concerning TCE and its posited effects on the immune system (Ordaz et al., 2017), but much of the literature concerning the immunotoxicity of TCE comes from observations made with human subjects who were exposed to TCE in the workplace, usually at high levels, or from experimental studies with animals, usually mice, oftentimes dosed with high levels of TCE following which various immune endpoints have been measured.
+There is an extensive scientific literature concerning TCE and its posited effects on the immune system (Ordaz et al., 2017), but its potential effects on the immunobiology of kidney cancer has not been studies directly in humans.
+Much of the literature concerning the immunotoxicity of TCE comes from observations made with human subjects who were exposed to TCE in the workplace, usually at high levels, or from experimental studies with animals, usually mice, oftentimes dosed with high levels of TCE following which various immune endpoints have been measured.